hutnerr/obsidian-attachment-placement/README.md

         └── addition.md
 ```

-If we are working within `addition.md`, we will check its parent folder (`math/`) for a placement rule, if it exists, related resources will be placed using that rule.
+If we are working within `addition.md`, we first check if there is a rule for `addition.md` itself.
+If not, we check its parent folder (`math/`), then `school/`, continuing upward until a rule is found or the root is reached.

-If it does not exist, we will check the next parent (`school/`).
-We continue this parent checking sequence until we hit a rule that we can use or hit the root folder.

 If no rule is found, the plugin uses the fallback location defined in settings.